- CLINICAL PROFESSOR Surgery

 Born and raised in Greece, Dr. Pertsemlidis earned his medical degree in Germany, graduating at the top of his class at the University of Hamburg.
 He came to the United States on a Fulbright travel scholarship for specialty training, completing his internship at Downstate Medical Center in Brooklyn and his surgical residency at The Mount Sinai Medical Center.
 He was a Guest Investigator at The Rockefeller University from 1966—68 where he researched bile acid metabolism and gallstone formation, publishing one of the first articles on the relationship between use of estrogen and gallstone disease.
 He is currently The Bradley H. Jack Professor of Surgery at the Icahn School of Medicine at Mount Sinai and Attending Surgeon at The Mount Sinai Hospital.

-Dr. Pertsemlidis is certified by the American Board of Surgery, is a fellow of the American College of Surgeons and of the American College of Gastroenterology, and is a decorated Korean War veteran,having been awarded the American Bronze Star, War Cross of Greece and United Nations Medal.
+Dr. Pertsemlidis is certified by the American Board of Surgery, is a fellow of the American College of Surgeons and of the American College of Gastroenterology, and is a decorated Korean War veteran, having been awarded the American Bronze Star, War Cross of Greece and United Nations Medal.

 He has lectured at numerous local, national and international meetings, medical schools and hospitals.
-He has published numerous articles in scientific journals and was co-editor of a textbook on Endocrine Surgery and principal editor of the second edition to be printed in early 2015.
+He has published numerous articles in scientific journals and was co-editor of a textbook on Endocrine Surgery and principal editor of the second edition to be printed in 2015.

-CLINICAL FOCUS Pheochromocytoma and other endocrine tumors
+CLINICAL FOCUS Pheochromocytoma and other adrenal tumors

 Pancreatic tumors and benign disease